 Use a Blanket

 Like baking soda, blankets could potentially extinguish a small electrical flame.
-You can cover the fire with a blanket or towel to cut off its oxygen supply.
+You can cover the fire with a blanket or towel to reduce its oxygen supply.
 However, it probably won’t work if the flame is larger than the blanket.

 Refrain From Using Water